cellehcim/tales-api/readme.md

 * `rubius_assessment_score"` (integer between 0-8) - The District Victor's interview score as given by Rubius Dalton.
 * `artulia_assessment_score"` (integer between 0-8) - The District Victor's interview score as given by Artulia Fling.
 * `overall_assessment_score"` (integer between 0-8) - The District Victor's overall interview score after averaging Eugenia, Rubius, and Arulia's scores and rounding that average down to the nearest integer.
-* `district_games_direct_kills` (array of strings) - all tributes the Victor directly killed during their time in the arena.
+* `district_games_direct_kills` (array of strings) - all tributes who the Victor directly killed during their time in the arena.
-* `district_games_indirect_kills` (array of strings) - all tributes the Victor indirectly killed during their time in the arena.
+* `district_games_indirect_kills` (array of strings) - all tributes who the Victor indirectly killed during their time in the arena.
-* `grand_final_kills` (array of strings) - all District Victor IDs belonging to other District Victors the District Victor killed during the Grand Final.
+* `grand_final_kills` (array of strings) - all District Victor IDs belonging to other District Victors who the District Victor killed during the Grand Final.
-*  `grand_final_place` (integer between 1-24) - The District Victor's place in the Grand Final,
+*  `grand_final_place` (integer between 1-24) - The District Victor's place in the Grand Final.
+This value is null if the District Victor did not participate in the Grand Final for any reason (as seen with two District Victors)
 *  `killed_by` (string) - The ID of the District Victor who kills this District Victor.
-This value is null for the winner of the Grand Final
+This value is null for the winner of the Grand Final, or if the District Victor did not participate in the Grand Final.

 ### Return the Grand Final Victor